craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/The Nations of Alaturmen.md

 ## Interesting things about Prosper
 - Some [[Nobles of Prosper]] are goblins, lending credit to the Kingdom's claim to be a legal [[Northeastern Hobgoblin Territories#Clans|Blood Clan]].
 - Our King, [[Arthur Simonson|Artie]], is unaging, but not disillusioned.
 He protects his common citizen as well as he can.
+- The standing army that the King employs treats their peers well, as most of their members come from the common families of the Prosper.

 ## Characters from Prosper